 chromium is considered toxic based on laboratory animal studies.
 Trace amounts of hexavalent chromium are natural and found in rock and minerals.
 In some areas, high concentrations of hexavalent chromium are the result of industrial discharges.
 On July 1, 2014, a separate, State of California, Maximum Contaminant Level (MCL) of 10 μg/L (10 parts per billion) for Cr+6 was established.
 On May 31, 2017, the Superior Court of Sacramento County determined that the established MCL for Cr+6 was invalid, due to the fact that there was not proper consideration for the economic feasibility of necessary treatments with the MCL.
-In February 2020, the California Water Board published the White Paper Discussion on Economic Feasibility Analysis in Consideration of a Hexavalent Chromium MCL, which discusses various cost-benefit analyses of different treatment types versus potential exposure.
-The white paper concluded that a continued effort would need to occur to reassess the MCL for Cr+6.
-The Water Board held a series of public workshops in December 2020 on treatment cost estimates.
+In February 2020, the SWRCB published the White Paper Discussion on Economic Feasibility Analysis in Consideration of a Hexavalent Chromium MCL, which discusses various cost-benefit analyses of different treatment types versus potential exposure.
+The white paper concluded that a continued effort would need to occur to re-assess the MCL for Cr+6.
+The SWRCB held a series of public workshops in December 2020 on treatment cost estimates.
 It is projected that a Notice of Proposed Rulemaking will be published sometime in summer 2021, which may result in less stringent MCL regulations.

-At the present time, nitrates are not an immediate concern, and the State is in the process of developing an MCL for hexavalent chromium.
-At some point, it may be necessary to provide treatment.
+At the present time, nitrates are not an immediate concern and there may be an MCL for hexavalent chromium, which may require the installation of treatment at some time.